The popular Easter Parade in St. Augustine features pirates, soldiers, horses and carriages, and the “Royal Trio” from 17th-century Spain.

 The Easter Parade continues to grow in popularity, and has been a major source of recognition and revenue for our city.
 It's run completely by volunteers, so if you're interested in helping to keep this tradition alive, consider giving some of your time to the Easter Festival Committee by visiting them here or by calling (904) 669-1485.

 If you're a visitor, don't be surprised if you see the royal family in full dress at Palm Sunday Mass at the Cathedral, at the Blessing of the Fleet, riding in the parade, or promenading in the Plaza de la Constitución on Easter Sunday.
 Just wave and smile because you're in the presence of St. Augustine royalty.
-Click here for more info on all the Easter Week festivities in our Calendar of Events.
+Go here for more information about all the Easter Week festivities in our Calendar of Events.

 Profile Keywords